trendct-data/occupation-wages-states/stories/story_ME.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Maine was among <span class='occ_title_em'>Word processors and typists</span>.
+The biggest decline for any job category in Maine was among <span class='occ_title_em'>word processors and typists</span>.
 In 1999, there were 1,590 employees.
 But by 2015, that figure declined 91.82 percent to 130.

 The jobs that had gained the most employees was telecommunications equipment installers and repairers, except line installers.
 There were 1,267 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 60 to 820 in Maine.